Jontzii/simple-ts3-api/README.md

 ## Consuming the API

-Currently the API has 2 endpoints implemented: /api/channels and /api/channels/:id.
+Currently the API has 4 endpoints implemented: /api/channels, /api/channels/:id, /api/clients and /api/clients/:id.

-The previously used endpoints /api and /api/all now redirect to /api/channels with status 301.
+The previously used endpoints /api and /api/all now redirect to /api/channels with HTTP status 301.

 ## Data model